2018 23

 LCHB 1975 91p

-Tasted three times - last time in November 2021.
+I tasted this wine three times, the last time in November 2021.
 Consistent notes.
-When served blind, I quickly placed this wine in Pessac-Leognan, because of the remarkable oyster/sea scent on the nose, which is characteristic of this district.
-Red-brown, very pleasant and round, fully mature, and still enjoyable.
+When served blind, I quickly placed it in Pessac-Leognan because of the remarkable oyster/sea scent on the nose, which is characteristic of this district.
+It is red-brown, very pleasant and round, fully mature, and still enjoyable.

 LCHB 1971 92p

-Tasted in June 2019.
-Well-preserved wine, spicy, lovely complexity, refined, alive, fine polished finish with a fruity scent.
+I tasted it in June 2019.
+It's a well-preserved wine, spicy, with lovely complexity, refined, alive, and a fine polished finish with a fruity scent.
 It's keeping well.

 LCHB 1960 92p

 Tasted in April 2016.
-A pretty wine, still going fine, with an apparent connection to flavors of the soil found in other vintages.
+It's a pretty wine, still going fine, with an apparent connection to flavors of the soil found in other vintages.
 Tasteful delicacy.

 2018 27